vinifmor/bauh/README.md

 ```

 ### Autostart
-In order to autostart the application, use your Desktop Environment settings to register it as a startup application / script (**bauh**).
+In order to autostart the application, use your Desktop Environment settings to register it as a startup application / script (**bauh --tray=1**).

 ### Settings